PanDav1d/touch-tales/README.md

 # TouchTales

 TouchTales is a creative messaging application that allows you to craft personalized messages and stories for your loved ones.
 Express yourself with a unique blend of text, images, and interactive gestures.
-For the best experience, use a mobile phone, especially iOS.
+For the best experience, use a mobile phone, especially iOS devices.
 Add the website to your Home Screen for an optimal experience.

 #### **Important:**
 + TouchTales is still in developement and might not be fully optimized.
 There will be coming more options to customize the slides in the future.